-LCCC BIOLOGY 165GRADE 11-12LENGTH 18 WEEKS1 CREDITPREREQUISITE:LCCC ACCEPTANCE & B OR HIGHER IN BIOLOGY OR HONORS BIOLOGYAn introductory course intended for the non-science major covering the environment and the interactionbetween human beings and the ecosystem.
-Course also addresses the energy, social, andenvironmental problems associated with this interaction.
-Students should expect to spend a minimum ofone hour each day preparing for class independently.
-Course will include several field experiences,including a community event and independent field observations.
-This is a natural Science Core Course.This course will be offered every other academic year starting in 2020-2021.
+PREREQUISITE: LCCC ACCEPTANCE & B OR HIGHER IN BIOLOGY OR HONORS BIOLOGY An introductory course intended for the non-science major covering the environment and the interaction between human beings and the ecosystem.
+Course also addresses the energy, social, and environmental problems associated with this interaction.
+Students should expect to spend a minimum of one hour each day preparing for class independently.
+Course will include several field experiences, including a community event and independent field observations.
+This is a natural Science Core Course.

-INTRO TO HUMAN ANATOMY GRADE 10-12 LENGTH 18 WEEKS .50 CREDIT
+INTRO TO HUMAN ANATOMY GRADE 11-12 LENGTH 18 WEEKS .50 CREDIT